How can you fund the costs of litigation?

 - Third Party Funding: if you have a case with good prospects of success, we can explore the possibility of funding the litigation using a third party.
 These third parties (who tend to be investors) agree to fund the litigation in return for a share of the damages recovered.
 Different levels of funding may be available.
 For example, the third party could pay for everything, or they could pay for all of our fees or a percentage as the case progresses, leaving you to pay the out of pocket expenses.
 Under some arrangements, third parties might also agree to pay your opponent's costs if you lose.

 - After the Event Insurance: this can be obtained after a dispute has started and is designed to protect you against having to pay your opponent's costs if you lose.
 Some policies can be extended to cover your out of pocket expenses and barrister's fees.
 Payment of the premium can usually be deferred until the outcome of the matter, but you can no longer recover the premium from your opponent if you win.
 In certain cases, the premiums themselves can be self insured, meaning that even if you lose, you would not have to pay the premium to the insurer.
-This type of insurance cover can be fairly complex to arrange, and we will be happy to put everything in place for you and liaise with the insurer.
+This type of insurance cover is usually only appropriate for higher value cases as the premiums can be high, It can also be fairly complex to arrange, and we will be happy to put everything in place for you and liaise with the insurer.

 What can Samuels Solicitors do for you?

 At Samuels Solicitors, we are committed to ensuring that where you have a strong case, you should have the opportunity to bring it.
 Access to justice is becoming more and more difficult, but if you have suffered financial loss as a result of someone else's actions, we would like to support you to bring your claim.

 We work closely with insurance providers and we have close links with many barristers who are also willing to work flexibly when it comes to their fees and so we are able to put together whole legal teams all working flexibly and in our clients' best interests.